ch4zm/ch4zm.github.io/docs/teaching.md

 **Course Location:** Room 5778B, Sunbeam Hall, Hellmouth Institute of Technolology (South Campus)

-**Course Description:** What is metablaseball?
-Yes!
-Despite this recent development, we discuss current meta-blaseballical topics and participate in applied, hands-on capstone clomputational projects.
+**Course Description:** Seminar discussions of current meta-blaseballical topics, including applied, hands-on capstone clomputational projects.

 -----

-### Blaseball 303: Modeling the Blaseball Universe
+### Blaseball 233: Modeling the Blaseball Universe

-**Course Code:** BLAB 303
+**Course Code:** BLAB 233

-**Course Location:** Room 5778A, Sunbeam Hall, Hellmouth Institute of Technolology (South Campus)
+**Course Location:** Room 5778A, Sunbeam Hall, Hellmouth Community College

 **Course Description:** A recently-published proof by Butt et al has demonstrated the logical possibility that the entire blaseball universe is merely a simulation inside of a computer - the